Hawk Surprises

 So what about resolutions for 2022?

 • Continue the quest to see all the British species of butterfly.
-So far we’ve seen 53 out of the 58.
-We’re hoping to holiday in the Lake District this year, so with luck might be able to tick 2 more species off the list.
+So far I’ve seen 53 out of the 58.
+I’m hoping to holiday in the Lake District this year, so with luck might be able to tick 2 more species off the list.

 • I had planned on starting a nature journal, recording the daily goings on in the garden.
 But as I write this, we are already on the 9th of January and I haven’t made a single journal entry – maybe I can start it in the spring?